-In addition to the attractive "cruck" shelter presented by Woodland Heritage in 2002 - see story page 3 - the Arboretum has seen some exciting improvements in the past year.
+In addition to the attractive "cruck" shelter presented by Woodland Heritage in 2002, the Arboretum has seen some exciting improvements in the past year.
 A second lake has been dug out and the foundations for a surrounding walk and a new bridge are already laid.
 It will cross the stream below the outlet from the big lake.

 A Rootery has been cleverly designed and blends perfectly into the landscape surrounding the Arboretum lake.